For a Better Life

 They show how lipedema affects the mobility of women.
 They show the concrete limitation that lipedema cause in leg function and how affects the daily lives of women with lipedema.

-NORMAL RANGE OF MOTION
+NORMAL RANGE OF MOTION: NO LIPEDEMA

-RESTRICTED RANGE OF MOTION
+RESTRICTED RANGE OF MOTION: WITH LIPEDEMA

 Patient Before & After